sushantk08/scraper-entity-resolution/README.md

 numbers at all.
 A veto touches only the 134 pairs it is actually about, and can only ever lower a score.

-**And under one-to-one assignment, all four configurations are identical** - 0.997 F1, 0 false positives, and not one differing decision between any pair of them.
+**And under one-to-one assignment, all four configurations were identical on this split** - 0.997 F1, 0 false positives, and not one differing decision between any pair of them.
 One-to-one assignment was already cleaning up series confusion for free.
 So the veto is cheap insurance for data where one-to-one is unavailable, and is reported that way rather than as a headline.

+That "identical" result rests on the same single split that produced the mutually-best artefact described below, and it has **not** been re-checked over 20 splits.
+Treat it as untested rather than established.
+The sweep applies the veto in every configuration it measures, so nothing in the banded table above depends on the question being settled.

 A test pins the part that could quietly go wrong: only *marked* numbers count.
 `Vol. 3`, `Book 2` and `#11` are volumes; `1984` and `orange: The Complete